Connectivity constrains quantum codes: Introduction

-As an example, the $\sqrt{n} \times \sqrt{n}$ grid graph has a separator of size $\sqrt{n}$.
-We just have to remove a single column of vertices from the middle to cleave the graph in two.
+\textbf{Example:} Consider the $\sqrt{n} \times \sqrt{n}$ grid graph.
+This graph has a separator of size $\sqrt{n}$: we just have to remove a single column of vertices from the middle to cleave the graph in two.
 In fact, any planar graph is poorly connected; the famous Lipton-Tarjan Theorem states that any planar graph with $n$ vertices has a separator of size $O(\sqrt{n})$ \cite{lipton1979separator}.
-Since a subset of a planar graph is also planar, then a planar graph is $O(\sqrt{r})$-separable.
-On the other hand, expander graphs are tightly connected and have separators of size $\Theta(n)$.

-We present three main results, all of which bound the properties of quantum codes based on separators.
-For simplicity, we state all bounds here for a family of codes $\scrC$ with associated connectivity graphs $\cG$ where $\cG$ is $s$-separable such that $s(r) = O(r^c)$ for $0 < c \leq 1$.

-First, we show that the distance of quantum LDPC codes is upper bounded by the size of the separator.
-To prove this result, we introduce techniques to relate the properties of a quantum code with the \emph{tree decomposition} of the connectivity graph, which in turn imply bounds on the distance. \begin{theorem}[Informal distance bound] Let $\scrC = \{\cC_n\}$ be a family of $\dsl n,k,d \dsr$ quantum LDPC codes with corresponding connectivity graphs $\cG = \{G_n\}$.
-If $\cG$ is $s$-separable for $s(r) = O(r^c)$ where $0 < c \leq 1$, then